 Zoran Music (1909-2005) was born in Gorizia on the Italian-Slovenian border into a Mitteleuropa world shaped by the Austro-Hungarian empire.
 He studied at the Academy of Fine Arts in Zagreb in the 1930s, then travelled to Spain in 1935 where he stayed until the civil war broke out, copying works by Goya and El Greco in the museums.
 He also spent time on the Dalmatian coast, where the rocky hills of the Karst were to have a profound influence on his palette.

-Ida Barbarigo (b.1925) was born into a family of Venetian artists dating back to the 16th century (although born Ida Cadorin, she later adopted the pseudonym Barbarigo).
+Ida Barbarigo (1925-2018) was born into a family of Venetian artists dating back to the 16th century (although born Ida Cadorin, she later adopted the pseudonym Barbarigo).
 She studied at the Academy of Fine Art in Venice and much of her work reflects this connection with the city, such as her series of Chairs, inspired by the cafés of St Mark's Square.

 The couple met in Trieste in the spring of 1944 but their romance was interrupted when Music was arrested in October of that year and subsequently sent to Dachau.
 On his release he returned to Venice and the couple married in 1949.
 It was a relationship based on mutual trust and respect but they continued to lead quite separate lives.
 They maintained separate studios and, until shortly before Music's death, even separate apartments, meeting to dine together and to discuss the day's events each evening.

 Barbarigo was Music's muse and the subject of many of his paintings; the sharing of ideas and techniques is also clear in their work, but this degree of separation allowed them both to develop and flourish as artists in their own right.